marios/undercloud-live/README.md

         setup-network

 1. [HOST] Export LIBVIRT_DEFAULT_URI to prevent undercloud-live using qemu:///system.
 Check that the default libvirt connection for your user is qemu:///system.
 If it is not, set an environment variable to configure the connection.

         export LIBVIRT_DEFAULT_URI=${LIBVIRT_DEFAULT_URI:-"qemu:///system"}

+1. [HOST] If you needed to set LIBVIRT_DEFAULT_URI in the previous step, create a profile script to ensure the environment variable gets set in future sessions.
+This is needed to ensure the virtual power manager can find the baremetal instances created on the host.

+        sudo su -c "echo export LIBVIRT_DEFAULT_URI=qemu:///system > /etc/profile.d/virsh.sh"

 1. [HOST] Create the baremetal nodes.
 Specify the path to your undercloud-live checkout as needed.
 Save the output of this command, you will need it later.

         undercloud-live/bin/nodes.sh